karthik-d/LocateMyBus/README.md

-# LocateMyBus: IoT-Driven Smart Bus Transit
+# LocateMyBus: IoT-driven Smart Bus Transit

 > This project was funded by the [Research Center](https://www.ssn.edu.in/research-centre-ssn-institutions/) at [Sri Sivasubramaniya Nadar College of Engineering (SSNCE), TN, India](https://www.ssn.edu.in/), and carried out in collaboration with the [Computer Science Department at SSNCE](https://www.ssn.edu.in/college-of-engineering/computer-science-and-engineering-department-ssn-institutions/).